Basis-Theory/docs/source/includes/api-reference/_proxy.md

 }
 ```

-Note that requests may contain a mixture of both token interpolation patterns and non-interpolated raw data.
+Requests may contain a mixture of both token interpolation patterns and non-interpolated raw data.
 The `<token_type>:use` permission is required in order to detokenize tokens of type `<token_type>` within a proxy request.
 At most 100 unique tokens may be detokenized within a single proxy request.

 <aside class="notice">
   <span>In the current beta version of the proxy, only primitive generic tokens (of type <code>token</code>) can be interpolated in proxy requests.
 Proxy requests that contain <code>card</code> or <code>bank</code> tokens, or generic tokens containing complex structured json data will be rejected with a 400 error.</span>